 Customer Reviews

-- “Bristles stay put and the scraper handles the tough spots.”
+- “Bristles stay put and the scraper handles the really tough spots that brushes alone miss.”

-- “Long handle keeps my hands away from the heat while cleaning.”
+- “Long handle keeps my hands away from the heat while cleaning.
+Perfect for cleaning right after a cook when the grates are still hot.”

 Highlights